Castr.fm is an immutable podcast upload portal and aggregator for Bitcoin.

 All other costs are collected by the Bitcoin miners themselves as transaction fees at a rate of 0.3 satoshis per byte.

 The value-for-value model is fully supported on Castr - audience members can Cheer your podcast to show direct financial support at the rate of 1¢ per cheer.
 All Comments on Castr cost 10¢ - 8¢ goes directly to the podcaster while Castr collects a 2¢ platform fee.

 We plan to support other methods of monetizing your podcasts in the future.

-This is why we have implemented a quality selector in our upload portal.
+In order to keep on-chain podcast hosting costs as low as possible, we have implemented a quality selector in our upload portal.

+Podcasters can select between Low, Medium, High, or Insane compression values.
 Depending on your selection, we'll resample your audio to lower its filesize, and ultimately, your on-chain storage costs.
 The lower the quality you select, the cheaper your file upload will be!